 Summary: This document provides information about the extension providing UNIX Shell support.

-Please see Shell 1.0 - What's new for more information.
+Please see Shell 1.1 - Release Notes for more information.

 This extension provides support for applications written using UNIX shell languages.

 Although this extension is officially supported by CAST, please note that it has been developed within the technical constraints of the CAST Universal Analyzer technology and to some extent adapted to meet specific customer needs.
 Therefore the extension may not address all of the coding techniques and patterns that exist for the target technology and may not produce the same level of analysis and precision regarding e.g. quality measurement and/or function point counts that are typically produced by other CAST AIP analyzers.

 In what situation should you install this extension?

 If your application contains source code written using UNIX shells and you want to view these object types and their links with other objects, then you should install this extension.